Appsilon/box.linters/cran-comments.md

 ## Authors comment

 This release contains fixes for two critical bugs that affect all users of the package.
+In light of this, we humbly appeal to the reviewer to consider this release.
+We understand that the last submission was very recent, and we apologize for submitting a publish request soon after the last.

 The first bugfix is for a destructive bug of our styling function.
 If it encounters an R script file without any `box::use()` calls, it replaces all lines with `NA`.